Online Programming Code of Conduct

-Please carefully read the Summer Scholars Online Code of Conduct.
+Please carefully read the Online Programming Code of Conduct.
 We will be sending students a document via email in which students must check they have thoroughly read and understand the following:

 Code of Conduct